yoep/popcorn-fx/README.md

 ## TODO features

-- Add subtitles
+- Add language selection
 - Add stream stats to player
 - Add settings
-- Add favorites
+- Implement favorites
+- Implement viewed
 - Mark as watched when the video is at 90%
 - Resume video on last view time